What's On

 Image credit: Darling Square Festival | Supplied

 A major Lunar New Year Festival is taking over Darling Square with cultural performances, lantern displays and heaps of festive food and drink offerings.
-In honour of the Year of the Snake, there’ll be live snake shows on Saturday 8 and 15 February from 10am–12pm, with free personalised fans handed out on Saturdays from 4pm–7pm and live singers and roving entertainment from 5pm, with a special celebration on Hay Street on Saturday 31 January from 6pm–7pm.
+In honour of the Year of the Snake, there’ll be live snake shows on Saturday 8 and 15 February from 10am to 12pm, with free personalised fans on Saturdays from 4pm to 7pm and live singers and roving entertainment from 5pm.

-Food specials include spicy karaage dishes by Dopa Donburi & Dessert and Gimme One Fried Skewer, a family-sized munch box from Dapur Sate, mango-jam stuffed black sesame doughnuts from Shortstop Coffee & Donuts and more.
-View more information here.
+Food specials include spicy karaage dishes by Dopa Donburi & Dessert and Gimme One Fried Skewer, a family-sized munch box from Dapur Sate, mango jam-stuffed black sesame doughnuts from Shortstop Coffee & Donuts and more.
+View more information online.

 Lunar New Year Menus And Food Specials